 Chicken Stew with Wile Mushroom Dumplings

-The Shelburne Inn forages for fresh local ingredients to use in their restaurant & this Fall the Inn has been enjoying an especially plentiful mushroom season.
-The Inn uses these mushrooms in recipes like this Chicken Stew with Wild Mushroom dumplings - a perfect dish to warm up with as the weather cools.
+China Beach Retreat forages for fresh local ingredients to use & this Fall they have been enjoying an especially plentiful mushroom season.
+They use these mushrooms in recipes like this Chicken Stew with Wild Mushroom dumplings - a perfect dish to warm up with as the weather cools.

 - 1 whole chicken